anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

 Some of the methods in the API are not mirrored in jobs.
 Those methods are designed to work with quick operations.
 They just don't need any jobs.

 All jobs are placed under *'/jobs/'* path.
-You may notice it in `API reference <https://api.plumsail.com/swagger/#!/DocumentsAPI>`_.
+You may notice it in `API reference`_.
 The rest of methods return results right in the response.

 This is an example of a raw request to convert DOCX to PDF: